In 2019, the garden waste service started on 4 June. You can sign up and pay for the garden waste collection service online from 11 March.

 A gardener should take the garden waste away and dispose of it as commercial waste as part of the service they provide to you.

 You will no longer need a sticker to notify the crews of a valid subscription.
-Only those residents that subscribe to the garden waste collection service will receive a brown bin.
-In subsequent years the crews will cross reference the property with the computer system on board the collection vehicle to see if it has signed up to the service.
+The crews will cross reference the property with the computer system on board the collection vehicle to see if it has signed up to the service.
 Where a property hasn't signed up and the bin is presented for collection a warning label will be placed on the bin.

 You will receive an information pack explaining the service, the terms and conditions of service and some helpful Frequently Asked Questions.